Preloader

 What Is Inheritance in PHP

-The new class is called the child class.
+The new class is named class child.

 Simple Inheritance Example